 You are required to have a valid development permit before you can apply for a building permit to construct the building or structure, or to apply for a business licence.

 Development permit applications are encouraged to be submitted in person, where staff will screen and ensure that your submission is complete.
-Electronic applications are not accepted at this time.
+Some application types are now available to be submitted online, through the City of Edmonton Self Service.

 Applications can be made by an agent or consultant on behalf of a landowner.